seanvm/Serverless-Ethereum-Wallet-Backend/README.md

 # Serverless Ethereum Wallet (Backend)
 This is the backend application for a lightweight Ethereum wallet.
 The backend for this application is written in Node.js, and utilizes the [serverless framework](https://github.com/serverless/serverless) for AWS Lambda.
 Authentication is handled via Auth0.

-The front-end companion project can be found here: (Coming Soon)
+The front-end companion project can be found here: [Serverless Ethereum Wallet Frontend](https://github.com/seanvm/Serverless-Ethereum-Wallet-Frontend)

 This is both a WIP, and a proof of concept, and is very limited in functionality.
 As such, **it should only be used with the Ethereum testnet**.